 # One: Lens Firmware Updates

 Although updating the lens firmware is not a frequent matter and for most lessees famous brands such as Canon and Nikon this job is done in the services departments.
-Sigma chooses to make the updating of their lenses firmware much easier, it can be done by using the Sigma USB dock and a computer via the internet.
+Sigma chooses to make the updating of their lens firmware much easier, it can be done by using the Sigma USB dock and a computer via the internet.

-This system allows Sigma to make update the firmware of a lens to improve its performance and correct some issues such as overexposure problems with specific camera combinations and improving autofocus accuracy.
+This system allows Sigma to make update the firmware of a lens to improve its performance and correct some issues such as overexposure problems with specific camera combinations and improve autofocus accuracy.
 It can also be used to address performance issues with newly released cameras.
 For example, a firmware update of the 150-600mm lenses actually leads to an increase in the autofocusing speed by up to 50 percent.

-Start the updating process by mounting the Sigma USB to your lens and connect it to your computer via a USB cable and then run your optimization pro software.
+Start the updating process by mounting the Sigma USB to your lens and connecting it to your computer via a USB cable and then run your optimization pro software.
 The main menu of the program is shown below:

 The screen shows the type of the connected lens, and then clicks the “Firmware Update” button and the confirmation button: